LiavElmakayes/Phishing-Email-Detector/README.md

 ## 🐳 Docker Setup for SpamAssassin

-To run SpamAssassin without installing it directly on your system, use Docker:
+To run SpamAssassin without installing it directly on your system, use Docker.

 Open a terminal (e.g., Command Prompt, PowerShell, or your terminal app on Linux/Mac), and run: